chourdeau/chourdeau/README.md

   * [Cloudflare](https://www.cloudflare.com/) : Connect, Protect and Build Everywhere | Cloudflare.
 Discover the connectivity cloud.
 Regain control while connecting and protecting your people, apps and data everywhere (CDN)

 * ⚖️Compliance
-  * [L'atelier RGPD](https://atelier-rgpd.cnil.fr/) : L’atelier RGPD est une formation en ligne gratuite, illimitée et ouverte à tous (Mooc).
-Elle permet de sensibiliser les professionnels à la protection des données et d’accompagner leur mise en conformité.
+  * [L'atelier RGPD](https://atelier-rgpd.cnil.fr/) : The GDPR workshop is a free, unlimited online training open to all (Mooc).
+It makes professionals aware of data protection and supports their compliance.

 * 🗣️Communication
   * [OVH Telecom](https://www.ovhtelecom.fr/) : OVH Télécom is an alternative telecom operator offering secure and reliable telephony, Internet, messaging and communication solutions.